attila-lendvai/maru/README.md

  - Fix build thinko: the host's `boot.l` `require`'d the slave's files because of the previously missing/ignored concept of the *working directory*.

- - The compiler can now emit full heap objects into the read-only segment.
-The GC ignores them, and writing them results in a `sigsegv`.
-See `emit-object/<string>` and friends.

 ## Stats